NicodemusGurion/nicodemusgurion.github.io/_posts/Rebecca was only 3 years old.md

 # News didn't travel instantly

 In Genesis 22:20-24, Abraham gets news about what has happened with his family.
-At this point he has not seen his family for at least around 45 to 62 years!
+At this point he has not seen his family for at least around 40 to 62 years!
 (Genesis 12:4) Apparently some unnamed traveler came his way who knew both him and his family, and he summarized what had happened since last.
-In total, 14 people had been born in the last 45-62 years, among them Rebecca.
-So it's unreasonable to conclude that Rebecca was born the same day that traveler left home.
-She had been born for a while, long enough to be well known as a person.
+In total, 14 people had been born in the last 40-62 years, among them Rebecca.
+So it's very unreasonable to conclude that Rebecca was born the same day that traveler left home.
+She was old enough to be known in the community.

 # Rebecca was a woman

+Genesis 24:16,28 calls Rebecca a "young woman".
+Some of our Muslim friends seem to have a problem understanding that a 3 year old is not a woman by any means, young or otherwise.

 # Rebecca was strong